“But it’s hard to stay sane here, in the shadows. It eats away at

 – Yevgeny Zamyatin, We

+Raised in a family where women were taught to remain hidden, suppress self-expression, and conform to societal expectations, I was unaware of how these constraints shaped my life until adulthood.
 The post-communist transition left scars on the society outside and within the spirit of the house where I grew up.
-This project emerges from those early memories, where showing any part of myself, my thoughts, my voice, my expression, felt risky.
+This project emerges from those early memories, where showing any part of myself, my thoughts, my voice, and my expression felt risky.
 In those times, I learned to hide, to stay quiet, and to protect myself from a world that often felt unpredictable.
-Far from being a sanctuary, the house reflected an inner conflict: a place of shelter, silence, control, and fear.
-Its walls carried the weight of an era; within them, a monster grew, a presence nurtured by the tension and mistrust of those times.

 Central to this project is the concept of memory, which shapes identity while being inherently fragmented and subjective.
 Through photography, I approached memory as an active process, embracing its distortions and omissions.
 Self-staging became a ritual, a performative exploration of my past.